octopus-network/omnity-docs/docs/intro.md

 - **[Solana](https://github.com/octopus-network/omnity-interoperability)** A execution chain canister that manages the logic on solana network.

 ## Use Cases
-- If you are developing a defi project on one of the evm-compatible layer 2 networks listed on Omnity, and using a runes token as the project token, please go to **[Port Contract On EVM](https://docs.omnity.network/docs/evm)** to utilize the runes feature in generate_ticket.
+- If you are developing a defi project on one of the evm-compatible layer 2 networks listed on Omnity or on ethereum, and using a runes token as the project token, please go to **[Port Contract On EVM](https://docs.omnity.network/docs/evm)** to utilize the runes feature in generate_ticket.
 - If you are interested in using our [on-chain oracle](https://github.com/octopus-network/ord-canister), a canister for indexing runes utxos on bitcoin, please go to **[Runes Indexer](https://docs.omnity.network/docs/runes_indexer)**.
 - If you are interested in what is used on [Omnity Explorer](https://explorer.omnity.network/), please go to **[Omnity Explorer](https://docs.omnity.network/docs/explorer)**.
 - If you are interested in integrating with [Omnity's cross-chain services](https://bridge.omnity.network/runes) or adding runes listed on [Omnity Runescan](https://www.runescan.net/runes) for your convenience, please go to **[Runes On ICP](https://docs.omnity.network/docs/runes)**.